Sobotín: Geography

 Sobotín is located about 9 km northeast of Šumperk and 48 km north of Olomouc.
 It lies mostly in the Hanušovice Highlands.
 In the east, the municipal territory extends into the Hrubý Jeseník mountain range and includes the highest point of Sobotín at 1125 m above sea level.

 History

 The first written mention of Sobotín is from 1351.
 The history of Sobotín is connected with the iron ore mining in the area.

 In 1844, the Klein family came into the village and had the local industrial building rebuilt into a castle.
 This family of German businesspeople was very active in the life of the municipality.
-They were expelled after World War II together with the German population of the municipality.
+After World War II, they were expelled together with the German-speaking population of the municipality.

 On 1 January 2010, the new municipality of Petrov nad Desnou (including the village of Petrov nad Desnou and the settlement of Terezín) separated from Sobotín.